KevinW1008/Stocks/README.md

 # Objectives
 1. Create a front-end interface with React that will communicate with back-end API from Flask.
 2. Showcase the ability to search different companies and pull their respective stock data.
 Then showcase a model that graphs their historical/current data
-3. Practice using machine learning tools such as Scikit-learn and Prophet
+3. Practice using machine learning tools such as Scikit-learn and Prophet and model a prediction

 # Showcase of Product
 1. This is the main landing page.
 Two figures will be shown on this page.
 This is the first figure: